 EERE may establish more than one budget period for each award and fund only the initial budget period(s).
 Funding for all budget periods, including the initial budget period, is not guaranteed.
+Before the expiration of the initial budget period(s), EERE may perform a down-select among different recipients and provide additional funding only to a subset of recipients.

-EERE anticipates making awards that will run from 18 months up to 24 months in length, comprised of one budget period.

-If selected for award, DOE may elect to establish two budget periods where continuation to the second budget period is contingent upon several elements, including satisfactory performance and Go/No-Go decision review.
+EERE anticipates making awards that will run from 12 up to 36 months in length, comprised of one or more budget periods.
+Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision review.
+For a complete list, see Section VI.B.xiv.
 At the Go/No-Go decision points, EERE will evaluate project performance, project schedule adherence, the extent milestone objectives are met, compliance with reporting requirements, and overall contribution to the program goals and objectives.
 As a result of this evaluation, EERE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) recommend redirection of work under the project; (3) place a hold on federal funding for the project, pending further supporting data or funding; or (4) discontinue funding the project because of insufficient progress, change in strategic direction, or lack of funding.